whwbj/IBM-HR-employee-Attrition-Prediction-Study/README.md

 *ROC analysis is another metric to evaluation how well the model could separate the true label and false lablel accurately.*
 ![roc](https://github.com/whwbj/IBM-HR-employee-Attrition-Prediction-Study/blob/main/graphs/ROC.png)

-AUC aka area under curve, the higher the value is the less randomness the model will generate for the correct true or false label here is yes or no. The ideal AUC will be 1 which will fill up the whole square and worst is the triangle that goes diagnoal across the squre.
+AUC a.k.a area under curve, the higher the value is the less randomness the model will generate for the correct true or false label here is yes or no. The ideal AUC will be 1 which will fill up the whole square and worst is the triangle that goes diagnoal across the squre.

 ## Feature Importance